Stay productive while working from home

 8. Set a schedule for your entertainment time

 This is important because the occasional binge is good for you but treating the weekdays like an endless weekend will mess up your productivity.
 Do not spend your time on all the streaming sites.
 There are so many other forms of entertainment that you can even do while doing another activity like homework or cooking.
 You can listen to podcasts, listen to an audiobook, listen to non-distracting music etc. but manage how much you spend on each and try to keep Netflix/ Amazon Prime/ Hulu etc. off until your workday ends at 5 pm.
 Instead of being caught in the evening Rush home, you'll already be home and rewarding yourself after a good day's work.
 Just remember to turn it off an hour prior to when you want to sleep.

 9. Leave your phone far away during your work hours

 Even just doing homework, I had to do this.
 Whenever my phone was in sight I had the urge to just answer people and then the next thing I know I'm going through a social media rabbit hole.
 So to avoid distractions, put the phone in a place where you wouldn't see if someone’s texting you and a place you wouldn't be easily tempted to go on it.

 10. Have a passion project

-Well this is all for today, sorry for the late post today but I hope you'll still enjoyed reading this.
-If you know friends, family or regular people who are just struggling with being productive at this time be sure to share this post.
+Well this is all for today, sorry for the late post today but I hope you'll still enjoy reading this.
+If you know friends, family, or regular people who are just struggling with being productive at this time be sure to share this post.
 I hope everyone is healthy and happy.

 Until next time,